Flor91/AWS-Cloud-Practices/README.md

 ### AWS Database Services

-RDS: Fully managed Database Service, makes easy to launch and scale DB on AWS.
+**RDS**: Fully managed Database Service, makes easy to launch and scale DB on AWS.
 Services: MySQL (MariaDB, Aurora), PostgreSQL (std, Aurora PostgreSQL), Microsoft SQL Server, Oracle

-DynamoDB: NoSQL Database as a Service.
+**DynamoDB**: NoSQL Database as a Service.
 Serverless Service.
 High speed, low latency performance.

-Redshift: Fast, fully managed, petabyte scalable data warehouse, based on the PostgreSQL engine.
+**Redshift**: Fast, fully managed, petabyte scalable data warehouse, based on the PostgreSQL engine.
 Perfect for Big Data solutions.

-ElastiCache: In memory data store in the cloud, allows to retrieve information from fast, fully managed, in memory caches.
+**ElastiCache**: In memory data store in the cloud, allows to retrieve information from fast, fully managed, in memory caches.

-Database Migration Service (DMS): orchestrates the migration of databases over to AWS easily and securely.
+**Database Migration Service** (DMS): orchestrates the migration of databases over to AWS easily and securely.
 It also can migrate data between different database engines.

-Neptune: Fast, reliable, fully managed graph database.
+**Neptune**: Fast, reliable, fully managed graph database.
 Optimized for storing relationships, and querying the graph with ms latency.

 #### Amazon Relational Database Service